The Payments Industry Landscape: What Does It Look Like Today?

 The Payments Ecosystem

-The payments ecosystem is made up of a combination of players that interact with each other during the payment transaction process: issuers and acquirers, credit card networks, payment processors, payment gateways, independent sales organizations and value-added resellers, and payment facilitators.
+The payments ecosystem is made up of a combination of players that interact with each other during the payment transaction process—such as issuers and acquirers, credit card networks, payment processors, payment gateways, independent sales organizations, value- added resellers, and payment facilitators.
 All of these entities play specific roles in the payment processing cycle.
 The following illustration shows some examples of these players.

 The Payment Processing Cycle